snoopyriley/radiosonde/README.md

 ## Browser requirements

 Any modern browser should be able to run the app.
-Including the latest version of IE.
-This is also true for mobile, some build-in browsers may not work.
+Some features are limited to Chromium based browsers.

 ## Contribute